15 Storeys High

-15 Storeys High is a British sitcom, set in a tower block in south London.
+15 Storeys High is a British sitcom, set in a residential tower block in south London.
 Created and co-written by Sean Lock, it originated as two radio series broadcast in 1998–2000, transferring to television in 2002–2004.
 The television series starred Sean Lock and Benedict Wong.

 Premise

 Vince is an anti-social eccentric who wants to live by his own peculiar set of rules and ensure that his henpecked lodger/flatmate Errol abides by them too.
 They live in a drab flat in a tower block with a collection of seemingly crazed residents.
 Working as a lifeguard at the local swimming pool and with an acute phobia for being touched, Vince does his best to avoid dealing with other people.
 Due to his lack of social skills, he manages to get himself into a succession of awkward situations: from teaching a swimming student with a psychotic husband; to helping a neighbour look after his new pet (a horse); to conducting a bitter feud with a gang of kids intent on destroying him.